-This Easy Homemade French Bread recipe can be made at home!
-I use it for garlic bread, French bread pizzas and have turned leftovers into croutons!
-Easy and versatile.
+Easy Homemade French Bread recipe that can be made in the comfort of your home!
+Great served warm with butter or use it to make garlic bread, French bread pizzas and homemade croutons!
+Yields 1 loaf.

-Who in the world doesn’t love the smell of baking bread?
+Who doesn’t love the smell of bread baking?

-It’s better than any smell my nose could possible… uh, smell.
+It’s better than any smell a nose could possible… uh, smell.
 But don’t get me wrong I love the smell of so many other things whilst cooking.
-For example like onions in butter, chocolate chip cookies and anything you place on a grill… but nothing and I mean nothing is better than when your house smells like Subway (eat fresh!).
+For example like onions in butter, chocolate chip cookies baking and of course, anything being grilled.
+However nothing and I mean nothing is better than when your house smells like Subway (eat fresh!).

 Mmmm French bread!
-Crispy crust, soft chewy center… and full of carbs.
-Ohhh yeah, bring.it.on!
-I’m not kidding ya when I say this is easy.
+Crisp crust, soft chewy center and full of delicious, addictive carbs.
+Some one pass me some butter!
+This recipe is so easy.
 If you can make toast, you can make this easy homemade French bread.
-Let’s do this.

 To Make This Easy Homemade French Bread You Will Need: